-Of all the religious figures of Bhutan, perhaps no one is as popular as Drukpa Kunley or The Divine Madman.
-The maverick saint was so revered that a temple – Chimi Lhakhang (translating to ‘Temple of the Divine Madman’) was built in his honor.
-Legend has it that Lama Kunley subdued a demon of the region with his ‘magic thunderbolt of wisdom’ and trapped it in a rock close to where the Lhakhang now stands.
+Of all the religious figures of Bhutan, perhaps no one is as popular as Drukpa Kuenley or “The Divine Madman”.
+The maverick saint was so revered that a temple – Chimi Lhakhang (Popularly called The Temple of Fertility) was built in his honor.
+Legend has it that Drukpa Kuenley subdued a demon of the region with his ‘Magic Thunder bolt of Wisdom’ and trapped it in a rock close to where the Lhakhang now stands.
 He was known as The Divine Madman for his unorthodox ways of teaching Buddhism often with sexual overtones.
 He is also the saint who advocated the use of phallus symbols that even today adorn Bhutanese paintings and houses.

 3. Talo Village:

-4. Nalanda Buddhist College:
+5. Nalanda Buddhist College:

 Nalanda Buddhist Institute also known as Dalida or “Daley”.
 It is a Drukpa Kagyu School situated in the western region of the valley.
 In the native language the word “Nalanda” stands for endless knowledge.
 The college was founded in the year 1957 by the 9th Je Khenpo (The Chief Abbot of Bhutan), Shakya Rinchen.
 For visitors, this institute with its religious and historic influence has become one of the must visit places in the valley.